ChinKF99/Project-2-E-Commerce-Data-Analysis/README.md

 To deepen my understanding of our products, customer base, and sales trend,  I ask the following:

 Revenue Analysis
--What is revenue trend overtime?
+- What is revenue trend overtime?
--Which Country generate the most revenue?
+- Which Country generate the most revenue?

 Product Analysis
--Which product have the most sales?
+- Which product have the most sales?
--Which product generate the most revenue?
+- Which product generate the most revenue?

 Customer Analysis
--One time buyer or repeated buyer?
+- One time buyer or repeated buyer?
--Which customer segmentation to focus on to maintain & improve sales?
+- Which customer segmentation to focus on to maintain & improve sales?

 Note: Data with null value in customer_id/stock_name and stock_code_category that is non sales related e.g. Manual input, postage, discount and so on is excluded.